traveltriangle/elasticsearch-ruby/README.md

-# Elasticsearch
+# Elasticsearch6

-This repository contains Ruby integrations for [Elasticsearch](https://www.elastic.co/products/elasticsearch):
+This repository contains Ruby integrations for [Elasticsearch6](https://www.elastic.co/products/elasticsearch):

-* a client for connecting to an Elasticsearch cluster,
+* a client for connecting to an Elasticsearch6 cluster,
-* a Ruby API for the Elasticsearch's REST API,
+* a Ruby API for the Elasticsearch6's REST API,
 * various extensions and utilities.

 For integration with Ruby models and Rails applications,